KazuyaHoribe/RegeneratingSoftRobots/readme.md

 pip install -r requirements.txt
 ```

-You can run GA using a following command.
+You can run the genetic algorithm using the following command:
 ```
 python main_creatures.py --number_neighbors 7 --popsize 50 --generations 101 --sigma 0.03 --N 10 --threads 1 --fig_output_rate 10
 ```

-When you see a locomotion of a virtual creature, you need to build a physical simulator named "VoxCad" following this direction.
+To build the physical simulator "VoxCad" follow these directions:
 https://github.com/skriegman/evosoro

-After evolving soft robots, you can test their regeneration using a following command.
+After evolving soft robots, you can test their regeneration using the following command:

 ```
 python regeneration_task.py --number_neighbors 7 --popsize 50 --generations 101 --sigma 0.03 --N 10 --threads 1 --fig_output_rate 10
 ```

-All arguments is shown using help command.
+All arguments can be shown with the help command.

 ```
 python main_creatures.py